scrutinizer-ci/refactoring-docs/compose-method/image-validator-broken-down.rst

     }

 The ``validateImageSize`` is still quite big.
-We could go ahead an re-apply the **Composed Method** refactoring to it as well to split it up further.
+We could go ahead an re-apply the **Compose Method** refactoring to it as well to split it up further.